The Lawrence Hall of Science

 “At the end of the day, the students really enjoyed participating in the competition.
 Even if they didn’t win, the students loved having the chance to get hands-on experience with robots and learn about opportunities in STEM first-hand,” says Samuel Fung, Director of Pioneers in Engineering.
 “As PiE staff, we are really happy to see that the students have enjoyed this year’s competition and look forward to seeing many of them next year!”

 Head Royce and Oakland Tech, both Oakland-based high schools, took the crown as this year’s robotics competition champions.
 Additionally, several schools were awarded various Judges’ Awards for their commendable performance both before and during the competition.
 Berkeley High took home an award for Engineering Professionalism, while the team from New Energy Academy was awarded for its aptitude in Mechanical Design; the Alameda Community Learning Center won the Agilent Spirit Award.
-Read about the rest of the recipients of Judges’ Awards winners here.

 The Lawrence Hall of Science is proud to sponsor the Pioneers in Engineering Competition, a commendable program that bridges the gap between high schools, colleges, and industry in one exciting program.
 Students from the UC Berkeley Pioneers in Engineering club designed and built the competition field, as well as fundraised more than $30,000 to make the event possible.
 The Pioneers in Engineering Robotics Competition is designed to increase local awareness of and excitement in science, technology, engineering, and math.
 Over 300 high school students and 100 college mentors participate in the program every spring.